GamesCreed

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2

 The bottom two triggers on either control were how one ‘grips’ their saber.
 It was important to keep the corresponding trigger held down.
 Keep too loose a grip and the sword will end up back in its sheath.
-While one can parry and swing a sword, there was no ability to run.
+While one can parry and swing a sword, there is no ability to run.
 So, most of the combat in Crimen – Mercenary Tales was done standing and turning in place.

 The werewolves in Crimen – Mercenary Tales were another creature with slightly predictable movements.
-Though, the only thing one could predict is that their sword would swing downward first.
+Though the only thing one could predict is that their sword would swing downward first.
 Unlike the werewolves, the Atztec cultists gave themselves occasional boosts.
 After this enemy activated a boost, it was best to block and refrain from striking until the boost timed out.
-Attempting to strike at them while boosted was not met with a great amount of success.
+Attempting to strike at them while boosted was not met with great amount of success.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2